reactive-graph/reactive-graph/README.md

 ### About this module

-This module provides the plugin mechanism of the reactive graph flow.
-The main application and all plugins will depend on this.
+This module provides the plugin mechanism of the Inexor Reactive Graph Flow.
+The [main application](https://github.com/aschaeffer/inexor-rgf-application) and all plugins will depend on this.

 [<img src="https://img.shields.io/badge/Language-Rust-brightgreen">](https://www.rust-lang.org/)
 [<img src="https://img.shields.io/badge/Platforms-Linux%20%26%20Windows-brightgreen">]()